Last updated on February 13th, 2025.

 -

 Divide the dough in half, shape each half into a rectangle and wrap each piece in a plastic wrap.
-Refrigerate for minimum of 2 hours and up to 1 week.
+Refrigerate for minimum of 1 and up to three days.

 To Assemble